sebastiendonadio/devopsmlops/chapters/09-chapter7.md

 1. Quantitative analysis   - what are the results of model analysis.

-1. Ethical considerations   - what ethical aspects (bias and fairness discussed in Chapter 13) was taken care of to build the model.
+1. Ethical considerations   - what ethical aspects (bias and fairness discussed in Chapter 13) was taken into account to build the model.

 1. Caveats and recommendations   - warnings and recommendations on using the model.